junyong-moon/technology-forum/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

-1. as non-registered user, I can register a new account with the site
+1. As non-registered user, I can register a new account with the site
+  * Even as unregistered, I can read articles, but not user-written posts.
+  * Also I cannot like or dislike to a post before registration!
-2. as a user, I can log in to the site
+2. As a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. As a user, I can react to articles, user-written posts, and comments
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a user, I can write a post or a comment
-5. as a user, I can add items to an existing grocery list
+5. As a user, I can view the list of articles and posts that I liked or disliked
-6. as a user, I can cross off items in an existing grocery list

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (5 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+Here is a tentative list of research that I would like to explore:

-* (4 points) Perform client side form validation using a JavaScript library
+* (3 points) Unit testing with JavaScript
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+* (3 points) Built tools / task runners such as vite, Webpack, along with:
-* (5 points) vue.js
+    * (2 points) Integrate ESLint into the workflow
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+* (2 points) CSS framework or UI toolkit, use a reasonable of customization of the framework

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+I am planning to fulfill 10 points total out of 10 required points.

 ## [Link to Initial Main Project File](app.mjs)

-(__TODO__: create a skeleton Express application with a package.json, app.mjs, views folder, etc. ... and link to your initial app.mjs)
+(__TODO__: create a skeleton Express application with a `views` folder and routing in app.mjs and link to your initial app.mjs)

 ## Annotations / References Used

 (__TODO__: list any tutorials/references/etc. that you've based your code off of)

-1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)
-2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)